 Dark chocolate also lends great contrast for sweet and spicy flavors and will tolerate bold flavors without being overshadowed.
-For this reason, our Orange Spice, with its rich, spicy notes and intense flavor is perfect with dark chocolate.
+For this reason, our Satsuma Spice, with its rich, spicy notes and intense flavor is perfect with dark chocolate.

 Conventional milk chocolate can have as little as 10% cacao percentage, and may contain milk solids or powder, sugar, lecithin, and vanilla, making it mild, sweet, and quick to melt in the mouth.
 Milk Chocolate is easily the most versatile type of chocolate for tea pairing.

-One of our favorite teas to pair with milk chocolate is our Formosa Oolong.
+One of our favorite teas to pair with milk chocolate is our Fais-Do-Do Formosa Oolong.
 When paired with a decadent milk chocolate, this tea’s toasty notes are taken to the next level.

 Made with cocoa butter, sugar, and milk solids or powder, white chocolate is rich, smooth, and incredibly creamy on the palate.
 When selecting a tea to pair with it, consider the ingredients you usually find in traditional white chocolate (berries, lemon, and macadamia nuts, for example) and use these flavors as a guide.